abdfaizaan/AIW-Infra-Migration/Labfiles/module1-exercise4.md

     <validation step="3435fc35-adbc-4789-885e-d2231cc767d4" />

+#### Task summary

+In this task, you have created an Image from the smarhotelweb1 virtual machine, and using that image, you successfully created a Virtual machine scale set (VMSS).

 ### Task 2: Azure auto manage

+Azure Automanage automatically configures best practice services like backup, monitoring, and security on your virtual machines.
+When enabled on an existing machine, it applies these configurations without manual setup.
+This helps ensure compliance, operational efficiency, and reduces management overhead.
 In this task, you will enable Automanage on existing machines.

 1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials below.